UW-GDA/Mt-Baker-Glacier-Exploration/README.md

 ## Future Development
-Devlop user-friendly workflows that can deliver a standalone presentation of results.
+Develop user-friendly workflows that can deliver a standalone presentation of results.
 * Current workflow lacks documentation/instruction and is best presented by exporting results to a new notebook or to an external platform such as powerpoint
 * Landsat Analysis notebooks are inefficient when applied to larger volumes of imagery